 I hit my putt right on line, but left it one heartbreaking inch from the hole.
 I tapped in for my bogey.

 After hitting what amounted to a pitching wedge off the tee, I hit my driver from the rough.
-I caught the top half of the ball and it traveled just 150 yards and remained in the rough.
+I caught the top half of the ball so it traveled just 150 yards and remained in the rough.
 I decided to play it safe on my next shot and just lay up to the fairway.
 I had just hit my lob wedge to five feet on the previous hole and thought I could do it again.
 I laid up to 80 yards.

 I hit my fourth shot right at the flag.
-The ball landed on the front out the green, just below the flag, but rolled back off the green.
+The ball landed on the front of the green, just below the flag, but rolled back off.

 I putted back onto the green, straight up the hill and directly at the flag.
 The ball stopped one foot short of the cup.
 I finished the putt for a bogey.

 The fourteenth hole is a short par three.
-It plays just 150 yards, but was playing slightly longer today with a back left pin, that was just four paces from the back of the green.
+It normally plays just 150 yards, but was playing slightly longer today with a back left pin, just four paces from the back of the green.
 The green has a very narrow front with bunkers on the left and the right.
-The right bunker had to be carried to get to the flag.
-I hit an eight iron with the help of a slight wind.
-The ball landed 25 feet to the right of the flag.
+I needed to carry the right bunker to get back to the flag.
+I hit a high arcing shot to 25 feet to the right of the flag.

 I was on a mission to avoid double bogeys.
 I’d had two on the front nine and was determined to play more conservatively on the back nine so that I can avoid having any more.
-With two hundred yards remaining to a small green that was completely guarded by a large bunker off its front and several along its sides, Walter and I decided that laying up to 80 yards would be the smart play.
+With two hundred yards remaining to a small green that was completely guarded by a large bunker off its front and several along its sides, Walter and I decided that laying up to 80 yards would be the prudent play.
 I hit my gap wedge to just off the left side of the fairway and into the first cut of rough.

-I was left with a long par putt which I missed, but I made the next putt for a bogey.
+I missed the long par putt but made the second putt to save bogey.

 After such a nice straight drive, I decided to throw caution to the wind and not worry about the fescue nor the long bunker on the right of the green that started about 25 yards out from the front of the green.
 I had a nice clean lie in the middle of the fairway.
 That turned out to not be such a good decision.
 I sliced the ball to the fescue on the right.

-The seventeenth hole is a beautiful par three that was playing just 150 yards to a very shallow green that was completely surrounded by bunkers.
-There was no place to miss.
-Any shot not landing on the green would surely land in a bunker.
-There were bunkers that were short of the green, long over the green and to the left and the right of the green.
+The seventeenth hole is a beautiful par three that was playing just 150 yards to a very shallow green completely surrounded by bunkers.
+There were bunkers short of the green, off the back of the green, to the left of the green and to the right of the green.
 There was no place to miss.
 I hit my tee shot fat and it dropped into one of the bunkers off the front of the green.

 I hit my sand shot onto the green and two putted for a bogey.